 The easiest way to implement Facebook conversion API is to use the native Facebook App for Shopify.
 All you need to do is add Facebook App, connect it to your Facebook Business Manager and enable Maximum tracking level.

-But the main disadvantage of this method is that FB will track only Purchase events from both browser and server.
+But the main disadvantage of this method is that FB will track only Purchase events from both Browser and Server.
 All other events will work only from the browser.
-It means that you won’t track page views, add to cart, product views when browser tracking is blocked.
+It means that you won’t track PageViews, AddToCart events, or product views when browser tracking is blocked.
 If you implement the default method, you will see this picture inside the events manager.
-Only the Purchase event will show a match score and be tracked through the browser and server.
+Only Purchase events will show a match score and will be tracked through the browser and server.

-In this guide, I will show how to set up all other events through the server.
-We will use the native Facebook app, Google Tag manager web, and server container to set up FB Conversion API.
+In this guide, I will show you how to set up all other events through the server.
+We will use the native Facebook app, Google Tag Manager web and server container to set up FB Conversion API.
 The Facebook native app will create a unique event ID for all browser events.
 I will use the Google Tag Manager container to capture event ID, product data, and user data.
 Data Tag for the web container will pass this data to the server container.